cohure/CHR2025-website/content/programme.md

 All accepted papers can be found in the [proceedings](https://anthology.ach.org/volumes/vol0003/), published in the *Anthology of Computers and the Humanities*.

-The main venue address of CHR2025 is *University of Luxembourg, Belval Campus, 2 place de l’Université, L-4365 Esch-sur-Alzette, Luxembourg*.
+The main venue of CHR2025 is the Maison du Savoir (MSA), *University of Luxembourg, Belval Campus, 2 place de l’Université, L-4365 Esch-sur-Alzette, Luxembourg*.
 See [*Finding the Venue*](/venue/location-and-venue).

 <!-- DAYS -->
 <div class="tabset">